walshbr/introduction-to-text-analysis/close_reading/close_reading.md

 > To Sherlock Holmes she is always *the* woman.

+In beginning a close reading here, I might ask:

+Who is she?
+More specifically, Why is the woman not named here?
+Why is 'the' italicized?
+Why is this passage in the present tense?
+Why does the sentence have a sense of balance, with a phrase about Holmes and a phrase about the woman?
+Why are there no punctuation marks other than the period here?

+You can answer these questions any number of ways, and this ambiguity is part of the point.
+Close reading as a method is a way of training yourself to look for details, the evidence that you will use to interpret a passage.
+This evidence then becomes the material you use to produce an analysis of your own (sometimes also called a close reading).

 Close reading is just one mode of understanding a text.
 It relies on the idea that sustained attention to a document will allow you to understand new things about it.
+This same approach can be applied to virtually any object of study, be they books, films, music, or ideas themselves.
+You might start by asking a series of questions about how close reading might be informed by or with the very idea